Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption_UKI_and_Secure_Boot.md

 sudo sbctl sign -s /boot/vmlinuz-linux # Sign the kernel file.
-This is not necessary as we boot the UKI instead, but it also doesn't hurt. sudo sbctl verify # Verify that the above files have been correctly signed sbctl status # Verify that sbctl is correctly installed and that Setup Mode is now disabled
+This is not necessary as we boot the UKI instead, but it also doesn't hurt. sudo sbctl verify # Verify that the above files have been correctly signed sbctl status # Verify that sbctl is correctly installed and that Setup Mode is now disabled sudo bootctl update # Force the update of the boot loader, just in case
 ```

 ### Enable Secure Boot